Tools4everBV/HelloID-Conn-Prov-Target-Triaspect-Triasweb/README.md

 > [!WARNING]
 > **HR sync off**: The Employee Sync (direct HR sync) must be disabled in Triasweb.
 Account and authorization management are handled by HelloID and the connector.

+### Concurrent sessions
+- **Concurrent sessions set to one**: Concurrent sessions should be set to one otherwise actions could interfere with each other.

 ### On premises
 - **Certificate**: The API requires a certificate to be sent with the requests.
 Because of this, the connector can only function when running on-premises.